inProgress-team/react-native-meteor/README.md

 ## CollectionFS

 * Meteor.FSCollection(collectionName) : Helper for [Meteor-CollectionFS](https://github.com/CollectionFS/Meteor-CollectionFS).
 Full documentation [here](https://github.com/inProgress-team/react-native-meteor/blob/master/docs/FSCollection.md)
-* This plugin also exposes a FSCollectionImagesPreloader component which helps you preload every image you want in CollectionFS
+* This plugin also exposes a FSCollectionImagesPreloader component which helps you preload every image you want in CollectionFS (only available on ios)

 ```javascript
 import { FSCollectionImagesPreloader } from 'react-native-meteor';